Skip to main content

 Test #3: Fasting Insulin

-What it is: A measure of how much insulin your pancreas is secreting in the fasted state.
-Standard metabolic panels measure glucose but not insulin — which means they miss early insulin resistance.
-You can have normal fasting glucose with elevated fasting insulin for years before glucose dysregulation shows up.
+Fasting insulin is the direct measure of whether your pancreas is still overworking.
+Standard panels measure glucose but miss early insulin resistance.
+You can have normal glucose with dangerously elevated insulin for years.

 Search fasting insulin testing in Austin →